-The 30-50% protected time refers to time spent on research in general.
-This time does not need to be spent only on research for your RSP work.
+The approximately 30% protected time refers to time spent on research in general.
+This time does not need to be spent only on research for your RSP proposal.

 As a contract needs to be put into place before we can consider you an official RSP awardee, we ask that you please wait until your agreement has been executed.
 Once the agreement has been fully executed, you may publish the fact that you have been selected for the RSP award on social media.

 Yes, please contact the RSP coordinator at email@example.com to request the template for the interim progress report.
 Please feel free to include links or PDFs of any published manuscripts when sending your report.